 - Using the CLI in the Getting Started guide will set you up with a sample React Native for Windows app that you can begin editing right away.

 - If you're looking for sample code, just browse the RNTester folder in the GitHub web UI

-The React Native Windows plugin, including modifications to the original Facebook source code, and all newly contributed code is provided under the MIT License.
-Portions of the React Native Windows plugin derived from React Native are copyright Facebook.
+The React Native Windows extension, including modifications to the original Facebook source code, and all newly contributed code is provided under the MIT License.
+Portions of the React Native Windows extension derived from React Native are copyright Facebook.